 A private group with some imagination...
 The ladies dressed as dishwashing detergent bottles.
 In the 1970's Pril, a well-known German brand, came in such blue bottles with a red tap and two flower stickers on each bottle.
 In those times almost everyone had these stickers „Prilblumen“) in their kitchen to decorate tiles or cupboard doors.

-However, in 2017 the Daxlanden parade is no more.
+Since 2017, the Daxlanden parade is no more.
 The reasons for the cancellation are safety reasons, in other words, problems concerning alcohol and garbage.
-Last year some juvenile idiots organized a „flashmob“ and hundreds of drunk youths messed up the celebrations.
-Afterwards the city hass et new safety rules which are impossible to fulfil for a suburban jester guild.
-So they cancelled the parade.
+In the previous year some juvenile idiots organized a „flashmob“ and hundreds of drunk youths messed up the celebrations.
+Afterwards the city has set new safety regulations which are impossible to fulfil for a suburban jester guild.
+So they cancelled the parade for good.
 No one knows if Daxlanden’s street carnival will ever see a revival.

 This is the biggest problem in and around the large city.
 There is no real tradition and thus neither knowledge nor respect.
 The youngsters come for booze and party.
 They have no interest in the parades and local events.
-In the Black Forest everyone knows what Fastnacht means and how precious a Häs is.
+In the Black Forest everyone knows what Fastnacht means and how precious and expensive a Häs is.
 Many city people have no clue and no care. „Party“ means no more than getting drunk and causing trouble, and who cares about the rest of the world.
 Because of that widespread rowdyness I restrain myself from visiting the smaller parades in the villages around the city.
-I have long wanted to see the famous Nachtumzug (night parade) in Grötzingen, another suburb.
+I had long wanted to see the famous Nachtumzug (night parade) in Grötzingen, another suburb.
 It's too late, though.
 In regard of the rising problems and readiness for violence and vandalism, for five years the Grötzingen guild have substituted it with a daytime parade.